 NOTE 2: It is possible to choose different axes to describe foot deformity - but the choice should be consistent in both initial and end-of-correction parameters.
-The software might represent the foot differently from what is seen on the AP and LATERAL X-rays, but the correction will be performed according to the parameters entered.
+The software might represent the anatomical foot differently from what is seen on the AP and LATERAL X-rays, but the correction will be performed according to the parameters entered: in these cases, it is suggested to use the dowels option.